Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Hydrodynamic Simulation of Capillary Gas Cell

 The axial pressure profiles within the capillary for the five cases are presented in Fig.~\ref{fig_density_openfoam}.
 These data are extracted from the simulations at steady-state ($t = 400~\mu\mathrm{s}$).
+It should be noted that, in the hydrodynamic simulations, in addition to the 16 mm long capillary channel, an additional 2 mm vacuum region is present on each side of the capillary.
+However, in Fig.~\ref{fig_density_openfoam}, we show a shorter vacuum region on each side of the capillary: 0.1 mm before the capillary entrance and 0.5 mm after the capillary exit.
+This choice was made to reduce the computational cost of the PIC simulations, where these profiles are directly used, as described later.
 It is observed that the partial pressure of helium (P$_{He}$) increases approximately linearly along the capillary axis for Case-1 to Case-4, as shown in Fig. \ref{fig_density_openfoam}(a).
 This behavior can be attributed to the higher pressure at Inlet-3 (40 mbar) relative to Inlet-1 and Inlet-2 (30 mbar).
 In all cases, it is observed that the maximum pressure within the capillary channel remains below 30 mbar, which is lower than the inlet pressures (30 and 40 mbar).
 This result is attributed to the effect of finite gas viscosity, as discussed earlier.
 It is also noteworthy that in Case-5, where all three inlets are maintained at a fixed pressure of 30 mbar, a linearly decreasing (down-ramp) helium pressure profile is observed along the capillary channel.
 This behavior is expected because Inlet-1 and Inlet-2 are much closer to each other (1.0 mm separation) than Inlet-2 and Inlet-3 (which are separated by 10 mm).
 Consequently, a higher net gas feed occurs near the left side of the capillary (entrance) compared to the right side (exit).

 The most prominent effect of increasing the separation between Inlet-1 and Inlet-2 (from Case-1 to Case-4) is observed in the amount of nitrogen fed into the capillary channel for a fixed nitrogen concentration ($10\%$) through Inlet-1.
 The axial nitrogen pressure profiles along the capillary channel for all five cases are presented in Fig. \ref{fig_density_openfoam}(b).
 In all cases, the nitrogen gas is confined within a narrow region extending approximately 2 mm from the capillary entrance.
 The peak pressure occurs at the location where Inlet-1 connects to the capillary channel.
 It is further observed that, as the separation distance between Inlet-1 and Inlet-2 increases (from Case-1 to Case-4), the peak value of the nitrogen partial pressure also increases, indicating a greater amount of nitrogen being fed into the capillary channel.
 This behavior can be attributed to the reduction in the helium convective pressure flow from Inlet-2 with increasing separation distance, which allows more nitrogen to enter the capillary.
 For a similar reason, in Case-5, when the helium pressure at Inlet-3 is reduced to 30 mbar, a larger amount of nitrogen is able to accumulate inside the capillary channel.